Story

 From the Sabine to Walker County — a family, a settlement, and a cemetery under a hickory tree

 In February 1830, a caravan of ox wagons rolled into the Mexican department of Nacogdoches.
-Among the travelers was Rev. John McAdams Sr., a Methodist minister who had emigrated from Scotland to South Carolina and then Tennessee, his wife Martha Rodgers from Ireland, and their large family.
-Their son, fourteen-year-old John McAdams Jr., would grow up to become a soldier, patriarch, and the founder of a community that still bears his name.
+Among the travelers was Rev. John McAdams Sr., a Methodist minister from Scotland, his wife Martha Rodgers from Ireland, and their children.
+The youngest son was fourteen.

 Texas Revolution

-The young John Jr. returned to Tennessee in 1833, then came back to Texas in time to serve with the revolutionary forces.
+John McAdams Jr. returned to Tennessee briefly in 1833, then came back to Texas.
 On April 30, 1836, he enrolled in the Texian Army from Shelby Municipality and served in the San Augustine Volunteers under Captain John M. Bradley, then under Captain William Scurlock through October 1836.
-He arrived at the San Jacinto Battleground too late for the April 21 engagement itself, but served thirteen campaigns — four years and four months — with Houston’s army.
+He arrived at the San Jacinto Battleground too late for the April 21 engagement, but served thirteen campaigns — four years and four months — with Houston’s army.
 For his service he was issued one pair of brogans and twenty-four dollars.

 The Raid

 Late one night in 1838, outlaws from the “neutral ground” across the Sabine — the lawless strip between Texas and Louisiana — raided the McAdams-White settlement.
 They killed two of John’s brothers, Joseph and James, and took nearly everything the families owned.
-The surviving McAdamses and Whites packed what remained into ox wagons and headed west, seeking their old friend Sam Houston.
+The survivors packed what remained into ox wagons and headed west, seeking Sam Houston.

 Building a Community

-In 1844, McAdams purchased 1,042 acres from Daniel Boone Guerrant and Green Spillers and built a home near what is now the McAdams Cemetery in Walker County.
-He married twice — first Hester White in 1838, who bore him five children before her death on January 16, 1849.
+In 1844, McAdams purchased 1,042 acres and built a home near what is now the McAdams Cemetery in Walker County.
+He married Hester White in 1838.
+She bore him five children before her death on January 16, 1849.

-“John, when I die, I want to be buried under this hickory tree,” Hester told him.
-He honored her wish, and that hickory tree became the beginning of McAdams Cemetery — a burial ground still in use over 175 years later.
+“John, when I die, I want to be buried under this hickory tree.”
+He honored her wish.
+That lone grave became the beginning of McAdams Cemetery, still in use today.

 His second wife, Mary Frances Bankhead, was fifteen when they married on November 14, 1849.
-She was the daughter of Richard Bankhead and Sarah Leah Nobles, whose own story was intertwined with the Battle of San Jacinto — Mary Frances’s stepfather, George A. Lamb, was killed in that battle.
+She was the daughter of Richard Bankhead and Sarah Leah Nobles — whose second husband, George A. Lamb, was killed at the Battle of San Jacinto.
+John and Mary Frances had seven children, including Margaret “Tommie” McAdams.

 Patriarch

-In 1887, John McAdams Jr. became the first postmaster of McAdams, Texas, a position he held until 1889.
+In 1887, McAdams became the first postmaster of McAdams, Texas.

 Legacy

-McAdams died on September 11, 1892, near Maysfield in Milam County, at the age of seventy-seven.
-He was buried in McAdams Cemetery beside his first wife Hester, under that same hickory tree.
+McAdams died on September 11, 1892, at seventy-seven.
+He was buried beside Hester, under the hickory tree.

 Sources